 The higher bandwidth required for modern HD-based video conferencing may be even more impacted.
 If conferencing traffic is relegated to a low priority with general Web video, the quality may be dramatically impacted.
 Streaming video uses buffering to hide network latency and packet loss, but real-time services do not have any way to really mask significant latency or loss.
 How will cloud video solutions like Zoom perform if their traffic is impacted?

 Enterprise VPNs may have the same issues.
 China is attempting to block VPNs for censorship, but ISPs may see VPNs as a way to circumvent their data gathering operations and classify all VPN traffic into a low performance class.
 So, VPNs to remote sites that operate over the open Internet may be adversely impacted unless you negotiate and pay for better carriage.

 If the ISPs move to provide the ability to classify traffic so our IP-based real-time services get the SLAs they need to deliver quality communications, all may be well.
 However, the cost may be significant, both in real dollars and in network and operations complexity.
 As there are no real QoS-based peering relationships between service providers, purchasing QoS from one ISP may not come with any end-to-end guarantees.

 The alternative is the potential for VoIP traffic to be adversely impacted by the new restrictions and preferences that may be ushered in by the end of Net neutrality.
-We all should be on the lookout for changes that could have major impacts to our entire industry.
 Every enterprise IT organization should examine how they use the Internet and how the elimination of Net neutrality may impact their operations.